Lady Joan Legge

-Lady Joan Margaret Legge JP (1885–1939) was an English botanist who had a fatal accident while collecting samples in the Valley of Flowers in India.
+Lady Joan Margaret Legge JP (21 February 1885 – 4 July 1939) was an English botanist who had a fatal accident while collecting samples in the Valley of Flowers in India.

 Early life

-Legge was born on 21 February 1885 to William Legge, 6th Earl of Dartmouth, and Lady Mary Coke.
+Legge was born at 55 Manchester St. in Marylebone, London, to William Legge, 6th Earl of Dartmouth, and Lady Mary Coke.
 She held the office of Justice of Peace for Staffordshire.

 Death

-In 1939 Legge went to India to study flora in the Valley of Flowers on behalf of the Royal Botanic Gardens, Kew.
+In 1939, Legge went to India to study flora in the Valley of Flowers on behalf of the Royal Botanic Gardens, Kew.
 While traversing some rocky slopes to collect flowers, she slipped off and lost her life.
 She died unmarried at the age of 54.

 Legge's sister came in search of her and built a tomb in the Valley of Flowers.

 Commemoration

 In 2010 a new species of Impatiens found near the Valley of Flowers was named Impatiens leggei as a tribute to Legge.